 Whale watching in the Dominican Republic

 You can’t only learn about the culture and the people when going on an excursion in Punta Cana, you can also learn about the unique nature of the Dominican Republic, such as the impressive humpback whales.
 These huge mammals are visiting the Bay of Samaná north of Punta Cana each year between January and March, which turns this area into the most popular whale-watching spot in the entire Caribbean and one of the most popular tourist attractions in the Dominican Republic.
-Sounds like a cool thing to do in Punta Cana, right?
+Sounds like a cool thing to do in Punta Cana, doesn’t it?

 Whale watching excursions from Punta Cana are usually starting every day during whale watching season, which lasts from mid of January to mid/end of March more or less.
 You can see the huge humpback whales pretty close while on the boat.
 With a bit of luck, those huge mammals, weighing up to 30 tons, are even swimming right next to you.
 If this sounds like something exciting for you, continue reading this extensive whale watching guide for Punta Cana here.